 - Acceptable: Below 70 if coronary artery disease is present

 - Below 100 mg/dL if at risk for coronary artery disease or have a history of diabetes

 - High: 160 mg/dL or higher

-HDL is also called “good cholesterol” and helps protect you from heart disease.
-This type removes excess cholesterol, preventing buildup.
+HDL is also called good cholesterol and helps protect you from heart disease.
+This type removes excess cholesterol from your blood, helping to prevent buildup.
 The higher your HDL levels are, the better.